English Literature

 You will learn about different approaches to a text, about how to get more out of your reading and about how to write about texts in the depth appropriate to A level.
 The lessons will provide opportunities for discussion and other kinds of active participation.
 As part of your private study in English, you will also undertake some research into the social, historical and cultural background of some of the texts you study.
 Outside the lessons there are English-related activities available.
 You can get extra help with essay writing and study skills and there are trips to study conferences, to the theatre and to the cinema.

-The course comprises three exam papers and one non-exam assessment (coursework).
+The course comprises two exam papers and two non-exam assessments (coursework).

 • Short story writing competition on the theme of dystopia;